CONSTITUTION, BY-LAWS, AND STANDING RULES

 5. Government Relations Committee – To keep the Board of Directors and membership of the Association informed on issues that may affect or influence our industry with regard to national, state and local mandate.

 6. Golf Committee – To secure sites for monthly meetings and carry out the responsibilities to insure the smooth operations of these meetings.

 7. Education Committee – To provide interactive educational opportunities for the membership of the association and the local golf community.

-9. Merchandise Committee – To organize the availability of association merchandise, receive orders form the membership who may desire such merchandise, and supply any similar products that may be necessary for distribution at association functions.
+9. Merchandise Committee – To organize the availability of association merchandise, receive orders from the membership who may desire such merchandise and supply any similar products that may be necessary for distribution at association functions.

 11. Awards Committee – To determine the recipient of the Shaun M. Barry Distinguished Service Award, the GCSANJ Member of the Year Award, the Ed Walsh Award, and the Hall of Fame Award.

 12. Rutgers Liaison – To work closely with the Board of Directors to ensure the cooperation and partnership of the GCSANJ and Rutgers University.

 13. Affiliate Liaison– To present to the Board of Directors the concerns and the needs of the GCSANJ affiliates so the Board of Directors can consider this information in their discussions.